jiholland/ansible-role_remedy/README.md

 Role Name
 =========

-Role for creating asset in BMC Remedy based on gathered facts.
+Role for creating asset in BMC Remedy based on gathered facts from Cisco Catalyst and Nexus devices.

 Requirements
 ------------